 Conclusion

 The minimum percent dead heart (0.46% DH)and white ear head (0.33%) were reported in chlorantraniliprole followed by fipronil (0.49% DH and 0.42% WEH) over untreated control.
 The chlorantraniliprole 0.4 G @ 10 kg/ha gave maximum yield 31.88 q/ha and maximum additional increased yield (13.05 q/ha) over untreated, which was give highest gross returns (Rs.
 23454/-) and net returns (Rs.
 19954/-) as compared to other insecticidal treatments.
-Therefore, it could be say that chlorantraniliprole was most economical effective treatment for the control of stem borer by the highest cost benefit ratio (1:5.70).
+Therefore, it could be said that chlorantraniliprole was most economical effective treatment for the control of stem borer by the highest cost benefit ratio (1:5.70).
 The next better treatment was recorded by fipronil with 1:4.26 cost benefit ratio and 10.23 q/ha increased additional yield over untreated control.

 COMPETING INTERESTS DISCLAIMER: